-Much of the technical knowledge of her doctoral work has been largely transferrable because, as she develops this new method of studying the brain, there are some technological aspects from her previous work to outline how the technique will function successfully.
-She’s been working with the L’Oreal scholarship for a few weeks now, having already worked on her post-doctorate research for over a year.
+Much of the technical knowledge of her doctoral work has been largely transferable because, as she develops this new method of studying the brain, there are some technological aspects from her previous work to outline how the technique will function successfully.
+She’s been working with the L’Oreal fellowship for a few weeks now, having already worked on her post-doctorate research for over a year.

 In terms of the challenges in her work, she has worked to dispel the stereotype of common in science that a person has to dedicate their entire life to their research or they won’t be able to accomplish it.
 Rather, she has found most people in her field have been more supportive than expected, making it an overall good experience, even as the redundancy of the work can still present an obstacle.